Sipping Tea at Pagilaran Tea Plantation

 Sipping premium tea while breathing in the cool and clean mountain breeze?

 Who can resist it?

 The tea plantation is also equipped with many facilities.
-Homestay or villa provide a relaxing accommodation based on your budget.
+Homestay or villa provides a relaxing accommodation based on your budget.
 You can sit leisurely while sipping tea, do a hike around the plantation, or examine the tea production and packing at the factory.

 If you’re an early riser and love an adventure, explore the natural beauty around this tea plantation, and visit one of the waterfalls nearby.
 Currently, Pagilaran also offers adventurous activities like flying fox and rafting.

 To reach the tea plantation, you can get on the public transportation from Batang to Bandar, head to Blado, and finally to Pagilaran.
-If you have a private vehicle, the plantation is 90-minute drive away from downtown Pekalongan; or about 2.5-hour drive from Semarang.
+If you have a private vehicle, the plantation is a 90-minute drive away from downtown Pekalongan; or about 2.5-hour drive from Semarang.

-To enjoy a cup of prime quality tea, the cooling fresh air, and the beautiful mountain scenery, surely the distance won’t matter!
+To enjoy a cup of prime quality tea, the fresh cooling air, and the beautiful mountain scenery, surely the distance won’t matter!

 Oh, there is also a myth about Pagilaran tea: it tastes so good because it is brewed with Pagilaran spring water.
 Are you interested in proofing it yourself?

 Address: Desa Keteleng, Blado, Keteleng, Batang, Keteleng, Batang, Kabupaten Batang, Jawa Tengah 51255